pl247/x-demo/README.md

 ## Overview

-There are two demos included in this repo:
+There are three demos included in this repo:
 1. Configuring the Fabric Interconnect for Intersight Managed Mode
 2. Configuring Pools, Policies, Templates and Profiles in Intersight
 3. Creating servers in Intersight using Terraform

-## Configuring the Fabric Interconnect for Intersight Managed Mode Demo
+## 1.0 Configuring the Fabric Interconnect for Intersight Managed Mode Demo

 The Fabric Interconnect IMM setup simulator is written as a bash shell script.
 This allows you to demo/simulate the reset of an FI in preparation for using it in IMM mode.
 To run it simply make the script executable and run it.